Foods to Gain Weight

 During the day, eating more fiber-rich carbohydrates from whole foods can help with blood sugar regulation, resulting in increased appetite, energy, and mood.

-In addition, eating some nutritious carbohydrates and sugary foods before and after workout sessions can help supply energy to your muscles faster, which might come in handy in your muscle-building efforts.
+In addition, eating nutritious carbohydrates and sugary foods before and after workout sessions can help supply energy to your muscles faster, which might be helpful in your muscle-building efforts.

 Some of the top high-quality carbs include: